restake/stake.js/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/restake/stake.js/tree/master.svg?style=shield&circle-token=8de591d088f23c001c417fdc7228ddb6e688878d)](https://dl.circleci.com/status-badge/redirect/gh/restake/stake.js/tree/master)

 `stake.js` is a library designed to simplify the integration of staking functionalities into your applications.
-This library is blockchain-agnostic, providing a unified interface for staking operations across various blockchains.
+This library is blockchain-agnostic, providing a unified interface for staking operations across various netowrks.
+It allows you to build, sign and broadcast staking transactions without having to worry about the underlying blockchain APIs.

 ## Dependencies